Kravataf/BubbleScript/README.md

 call sum(2,3); # returns 5
 ```
 This is a simple function which returns the sum of 2 numbers, if you want the function to return a value once called, use `return()`.
 Then use `call` to call the function!
+(You may have also realized that you can put string into the function which would result in putting the 2 strings together ... so `call sum('hello','world')` => `'helloworld'`)